Jennifer Melfi: Character description

 In the season 3 episode "Employee of the Month", Melfi is walking alone through the parking garage to her car when she is attacked by a man.
 He grabs her from behind and after she attempts to escape and cries out for help, proceeds to drag her to the stairway of her building, where he violently rapes her.
 He leaves her lying helpless in the stairway, crying.
-At the hospital, she is visited by her ex-husband, Richard, who is relieved to find she is alright.
-Although her rapist is arrested, he is subsequently released because of the chain of custody is lost by the police.
+At the hospital, she is visited by her ex-husband, Richard.
+Although her rapist is arrested, he is subsequently released because the chain of custody is lost by the police.

 This infuriates Melfi, in shock that he was released.
 She comments to her psychiatrist and colleague Elliot Kupferberg, "I could have that asshole squashed like a bug," meaning that she could easily have her rapist killed by telling Tony that she was raped.
 She also inadvertently reveals to Kupferberg that the patient she is treating is Tony Soprano.
 More shock comes when Melfi is in the fast-food restaurant where the rapist works.
 She sees his smiling picture on the wall as Employee of the Month (hence the episode title).

 Melfi herself feels a crazed desire for revenge and knows that a word to Tony Soprano would obtain it, but, like her ex-husband, she will obey the social contract.
 Later, Dr. Melfi has a dream.
 She buys a soda from a vending machine; when she reaches into the machine to get it, her hand is trapped inside.
 A Rottweiler appears and terrifies her.
 Then the rapist advances toward her.
 The dog turns and mauls the rapist, who cries in agony.
 With Kupferberg, she understands the meaning: the dog is Tony Soprano taking revenge on her behalf.

 She tells Tony and others she has been in a car accident.
 When he sees her, Tony is shocked and concerned by her injuries.
 He tells her he is now ready to see a behaviorist.
 She says, "No," and starts crying.
 He goes to her, lays his hands gently on her, and asks what is the matter.
 She composes herself and asks him to return to his seat.
 He goes back, but asks, "What?
 You wanna say something?"
 After a tense pause, she says, "No."

 Melfi sees Dr. Kupferberg on a regular basis.
 In "The Second Coming", he tells her that a recent study has shown that talk therapy may only help a sociopath become more sociopathic.
 Elliot has commented that treating Tony Soprano gives her a "vicarious thrill".
 Melfi tells Elliott she used to find Tony attractive at first, but no longer.
 She does not mention that shortly before this session, she had an erotic dream about herself and Tony.